terasic/InnovateFPGA2021/docs/AzureSignup.md

 1. Enter your email address to sign in to Microsoft Account

-    The email address can be your existing email address such as your work email, shool email, @outlook.com, or @gmail.com etc.
+    The email address can be your existing email address such as your work email, school email, @outlook.com, or @gmail.com etc.

     ![Free Account 03](../images/FreeAccount-03.png)